Obama, Putin say Syria violence must end, no plan agreed

 IRAN, VISITS

-The meeting between Obama and Putin also touched on missile defence, arms reduction, and trade.
+The meeting between Obama and Putin also touched on missile defense, arms reduction, and trade.

 Obama said the two leaders agreed on the need for a diplomatic solution to Iran's nuclear standoff with the West.